-Designing and synthesizing exotic small and giant molecules for custom properties, Assistant Professor Yan Xia works at the interface of synthetic chemistry and materials science.
-His research uses a combination of catalysis, organic and polymer chemistry, and a range of advanced characterizations to create, control, and study novel (macro)molecular structures and organic materials with tailored conformations, nanostructures, properties, and functions.
+Designing and synthesizing exotic small and giant molecules for unusual properties, Associate Professor Yan Xia works at the interface of chemistry and materials science.
+His research combines catalysis, organic and polymer chemistry, and a range of advanced characterizations to create, control, and study novel (macro)molecular structures and organic materials with tailored conformations, nanostructures, properties, and functions.
 These new soft materials have interesting and unusual properties/functions for applications in energy-efficient molecular separations, sustainable plastics, electronics, and therapeutics.

 Research in the Xia Group combines vigorous function-driven syntheses, rational molecular design, and in-depth understanding of (macro)molecular reactivity, property, and function.
 Powerful synthetic methods are the enabling force behind their development of novel organic materials.
-They have developed various types of chemistry to generate diverse molecular ladder materials with high microporosity, antiaromaticity, or responsive behavior; controlled polymers with defined microstructures and functionalities; and dynamic polymer networks.
-These new molecular materials have interesting nanostructures, optoelectronic structures, mechanical properties, stimuli-responses, and assembly behaviors, for potential applications spanning separation, electronics, and health care.
+They have developed various types of chemistry to generate diverse molecular ladder materials with high microporosity, antiaromaticity, or responsive behaviors; polymers with controlled microstructures and degradation; dynamic polymer networks and hydrogels.

 Elling, B. R., & Xia, Y. (2015).
 Living Alternating Ring-Opening Metathesis Polymerization Based on Single Monomer Additions.
 JOURNAL OF THE AMERICAN CHEMICAL SOCIETY, 137(31), 9922–26.